pantheon-systems/documentation/source/content/workflow-logs.md

 ![Workflow status details for composer build logs error](../images/dashboard/new-dashboard/workflow-logs/details-ic-error.png)

-**Quicksilver Posted Messages**: If you have sites using Quicksilver, view the status of Quicksilver tasks in the details section.
-Any posted messages scripted to appear will also be displayed here.
+**Quicksilver Posted Messages**: If you have sites using Quicksilver, you can view the status of Quicksilver tasks in the details section.
+Any scripted messages will also be displayed here.
+Please note that the status currently reflects whether the Quicksilver scripts have successfully started.
+For the completion status of the scripts themselves, please review the contents of the posted messages.

 ![Workflow status details for quicksilver](../images/dashboard/new-dashboard/workflow-logs/quicksilver.png)